MrJimbo020301/4YP_GPU_Acceleration_in_Finance/README.md

-# 4YP: GPU-Accelerated Price-Forecasting & Systematic Trading Strategies
+# 4YP: Hybrid Ensembles for Time-Series Forecasting and Systematic Trading

-*A Fourth-Year Project (4YP) in Engineering Science, University of Oxford, showcasing how retail investors can combine deep-learning ensembles with confidence-aware trading rules to enhance portfolio returns.*
+*A Fourth-Year Project (4YP) in Engineering Science, University of Oxford, showcasing how individual investors can combine deep-learning ensembles with confidence-aware trading rules to enhance portfolio returns.*

 ---